Wingman4l7/whatSpotify/README.md

 This script *does* use jQuery, but it is not listed as an `@require`, as What.CD already loads jQuery, and the version loaded by this script shadows that one.
 The site uses some methods that do not seem to be present in the version used by the script; loading jQuery in the script breaks some things on What.CD, so it has been left out.

 ### Existing Bug ###
-Albums that are self-titled *(album name is the same as the artist's name)* will result in the generation of an erroneous Spotify URI.
-Current cause of this is unknown.
+Albums that are self-titled *(album name is the same as the artist's name)* will result in a key clash in the script's cache; the script will attempt to use the cached artist URI for the embdedded link & widget, instead of the proper album URI.
+A fix to the cache code is underway.